fishamit/image-to-ascii/README.md

 Command-line image to ascii converter written in node. uses the Sharp library.

-# How to run
+## How to run

 "node img.js filename.jpg"

-# Configuration
+## Configuration

-In config.json, specify the following parameters:
+In config.json, specify the following key and values:
--"squareSize": Size n of square (n x n pixels) to be averaged into one ascii character -"values": An array of grayscale values, from dark to bright.
+- "squareSize": Size n of square (n x n pixels) to be averaged into one ascii character
+- "values": An array of grayscale values, from dark to bright.